indusrad/cute/README.md

 serialization over a point-to-point `socketpair()`.

-It is able to do this because `ptyxis-agent`, on `x86` and `x86_64` will restrict it's `glibc` usage to what is available on fairly old Linux installs such as CentOS 7.
+It is able to do this because `ptyxis-agent`, on `x86` and `x86_64` will restrict its `glibc` usage to what is available on fairly old Linux installs such as CentOS 7.
 It does use GLib as well for D-Bus communication but is limited to what is available with Flatpak on the targetted platforms.